What is a Cataract?

 Ptosis (drooping upper eyelid): this occurs occasionally after cataract surgery.
 It usually settles, but occasionally needs a procedure to lift the eyelid.
 This is less common with the newer techniques of cataract removal (Phacoemulsification) as compared with the older methods used (Extracapsular cataract extraction)

 Posterior Capsular Opacification: the majority of the capsular bag is left in place during the operation as the intra-ocular lens implant is placed in it.
-The back face of the capsular bag sometimes becomes cloudy over time after the cataract operation.
+The back face of the capsular bag sometimes becomes cloudy over time after the cataract operation in about 10% of cases.
 This can easily be treated with a very quick and very safe laser procedure, called YAG laser capsulotomy.
 I can perform this for you in the eye outpatient clinic.

 Dry eye and discomfort: some patients (approximately 5-10%) will have a persistently dry or irritated eye after cataract surgery.
 This almost always settles down but can persist for several months.
 It is usually relieved with artificial tear drops.